fmilburn3/FFT/README.md

 Tested: MSP-EXP432401R LaunchPad with Energia v17
         EK-TM4C123GXL LaunchPad with Energia v17

+User needs to change the analog resolution in fix_fft.h as well as debug print statements to match the microcontroller that they are using.

 Frank Milburn   January 2016
 Released into the public domain